jvoss/ansible-role-nautobot/EXAMPLE.md

 # Playbook Example

-The following provides a simple example of a complete Nautobot configuration using Ansible on Ubuntu 20.04.
+The following provides a simple example of a complete Nautobot configuration using Ansible.
 It is *not suitable for production* and is intended to only demonstrate how the required components can be brought together.

 ## Install Roles

-    $ ansible-galaxy install jvoss.nautobot geerlingguy.postgresql geerlingguy.redis hispanico.nginx_revproxy
+    $ ansible-galaxy install jvoss.nautobot geerlingguy.postgresql geerlingguy.redis caddy_ansible.caddy_ansible

-## Host Variables
+## Host variables

     # nautobot.example.com.yml

+    nautobot_root: /opt/nautobot
     nautobot_db_username: nautobot
     nautobot_db_password: password
     nautobot_secret_key: "-nit@y=2#)u2dz-e(de1$t*4mxpy4d9o(b4j5xf@6!ql=r-14o"